hillerlab/TOGA/README.md

 - Please make sure that the length of the CDS of your annotations is divisible by 3.
 TOGA will skip transcripts that do not satisfy this criteria.
-- This is higly recommended that CDS of your transcripts start with ATG and end with a canonical stop codon.
+- This is highly recommended that CDS of your transcripts start with ATG and end with a canonical stop codon.
 - Your transcripts are coding, meaning that thickStart and thickEnd are not equal.
 TOGA would skip non-coding transcripts.
 - Avoid any pseudogenes in the reference annotations.